Is Cameroon ready for another Biya term? – DW – 01/16/2025

 The ruling CPDM party depends heavily on support from its coalition partners, mainly the Democratic Movement for the Defense of the Republic (MDR) as well as a faction of the Union of the Populations of Cameroon (UPC), to maintain control of parliament.

-But support for both MDR and UPC have waned, with MDR winning just one seat in the 2020 parliamentary elections while the UPC was barred from running.
+But support for both MDR and UPC have waned, with the former winning just one seat in the 2020 parliamentary elections while the latter was barred from running.

-The G20 came about in 2018 to counter the rising dominance of aforementioned opposition candidate Kamto, leader of the Cameroon Renaissance Movement (CRM) party and a key opposition figure.
+The "G20" came about in 2018 to counter the rising dominance of Maurice Kamto, the leader of the Cameroon Renaissance Movement (CRM) party and a key opposition figure.

-Kampto has been touted as a possible successor to the president.
-However, Biya's son, Franck Biya, has also been increasingly visible in political circles, and is believed being groomed to take over from his father.
+Kamto has been touted as a possible successor to the president.
+However, Biya's son, Franck Biya, has also been increasingly visible in political circles, and is believed to be being groomed to take over from his father.

-Earlier this week, there were reports of Catholic bishops weighing in on the political situation in Cameroon during their 48th annual seminar in the western city of Buea, calling on the president to transfer power and for the government to create better living conditions for people — according to local media reports.
+Earlier this week, there were local media reports of Catholic bishops weighing in on the political situation in Cameroon during their 48th annual seminar in the western city of Buea.
+Some reportedly called on the president to transfer power, and for the government to create better living conditions for people.

-The Bishops' statement drew stark criticisms from government circles.
-Meanwhile, the communications director of the Diocese of Buea, Solomon Lyonga, denied that any such statements was made:
+The bishops' comments drew stark criticism from government circles but the communications director of the Diocese of Buea, Solomon Lyonga, denied that any resignation demands had been made.

-"No Bishop has asked the President to step down," Lyonga told DW.
+"No bishop has asked the president to step down," he told DW.
 "Rather, the bishops have made calls on the government to improve the well-being of Cameroonians."

-The Catholic church holds significant influence over the country's predominantly Catholic population.
-Any political position taken by the church could potentially sway public opinion.
+The Catholic Church has a significant influence over the country's predominantly Catholic population.
+Any political position taken by the Church could potentially sway public opinion.

 "The bishops are not fighting with the government, the church and the state can coexist.
 The relationship must not be conflictual," Lyonga further stressed.